 However, there is another small roadblock here.
 People often just overlook that little checkbox asking to opt-in for the newsletter.
 There is an alternative for that as well.
 You give a yes-or-no choice to opt-in, but it is mandatory to pick one option.
 Below is a great example:

 Updating your website

-Another challenge is the fact that all business owners must take care of their website including the theme and plug-ins being up to date and GDPR compliant.
-That includes checking if the SSL certificate is in place, where and how data is processed, stored and how long it is kept.
-Furthermore people have the right to request any information your business may hold on them and even can request full deletion of such in a prompt manner.
+Another challenge for business owners is to take care of their website, including the theme and plug-ins being used to ensure these are up to date and GDPR compliant.
+That includes checking if the SSL certificate is in place, understanding where and how data is processed, stored and how long it is kept.
+Furthermore, people have the right to request any information your business may hold on them and can even request full deletion of their data straight away.